 When using Google’s Page Insights Speed tool, you may see a warning that your photos are not served in a next-gen format.
 Next-gen is another image file format denoted as WebP, similar to JPEG and PNG.
 This format uses a better image compression algorithm compared to the traditional image formats and allows images to load faster.
 However, as this is not yet the norm, you will need to do the conversion using a tool.
 The ShortPixel plugin from above allows you to do this for free.

 Caching is the form of creating temporary copies of your website and storing them in a local cache so that they can be accessed quickly.
-There two types of caching which you can set up to improve your site speed: browser caching and CDN caching.
+There are two types of caching which you can set up to improve your site speed: browser caching and CDN caching.

 To implement browser caching on your blog you need to install a caching plugin, like WP Fastest Cache, W3 Total Cache or Autoptimise.
 These plugins take care and of other optimisations on issues flagged by the site speed measuring tools, such as minifying your HTML and CSS files and enabling Gzip compression.
 You don’t necessarily need to understand exactly how they work, as it can be quite technical, but in general, these changes make your website load faster.

 With CDN caching, a local copy of your website is stored in various servers around the globe.
 CDN stands for Content Delivery Network and it consists of numerous servers around the globe which store copies of your website content so that they can deliver it quickly to nearby users.
 CDN is more effective than your origin server (i.e. the server that your host is using to store your website), as they can be physically located closer to your website visitors.